tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 list, like `foldl` and `foldl'`.
 Additionally, it returns a list of the same length as the input list, where each output element can depend on the input element and the current state.
 Thus we can replace it with `for` and a `State` monad.
-I think the latter version is *always* preferable to `mapAccumL`.
-I get baffled by `mapAccumL` when I see it in code but the version in terms of `for` is clear and direct.
+I think the replacement is *always* preferable to `mapAccumL`.
+I am baffled by `mapAccumL` every time I see it used but the version in terms of `for` is clear and direct.

 ```.hs